bushra-thepixelatedonut/100ideas/README.md

 Open a text editor.
 Come up with 100 ideas for your project.
 Somewhere down the line there will be a 36 which you would want in place of 33.
 Now you have to go back and renumber everything.

 Yeah.
 Yeah.
-We all can use a Google Doc but Nope.
-I'm a developer.
+We all can use a Google Doc's numbered list but any time I want to expand an idea to multiple lines it doesn't flow.

+Also, I'm a developer.
 I build things for fun of it.
 So here we go.
 A simple UI that let's you add and remove n items and download them into a text file.

 ## Available Scripts